gosiaak77/console_small_programs/README.md

 # warsztaty 1 - workshop 1
-## A few simple projects just to learn coding
+## A few simple projects just to learn basics
 ### zadanie 1 - GuessNumber
 #### Guess the number game where computer will think of a random number from 1 to 100
 ### zadanie 2 - Lotto